School of Law

 Library Faculty Members

 - W. Blake Wilson.
-Head of Instructional and Research Services, B.A., Missouri (Kansas City), 2000; M.A., J.D., Missouri, 2004.
+Assistant Director, Instructional & Faculty Services.
+B.A., Missouri (Kansas City), 2000; M.A., J.D., Missouri, 2004.
 Advanced Legal Research, Research in Lawyering, Topics in Advanced Legal Research.

 Course Prerequisites